Stacy Sutton Kerby rsvped for Texas Lobbying 101 - Getting Political for Animals! 2022-04-28 13:39:41 -0500

 Stacy Sutton Kerby rsvped for Webinar Update on New Laws and Service & Emotional Support Animals 2021-09-07 11:41:09 -0500

-Animal Law Expert and Animal Lawyer Randy Turner gives an update on changes to laws and service animals and emotional support animals.
+Animal Law Expert and Animal Lawyer Randy Turner provides an update to changes to laws and service animals and emotional support animals.

 Under Texas law and the federal Americans with Disabilities Act (ADA), people with disabilities may bring their service animals to all public accommodations, such as government buildings, hotels, restaurants, stadiums, and stores.
 These laws also require those who operate transportation services to allow service animals.
 But recent trends show confusion with emotional support animals and the varying definitions.

-When you RSVP, you will automatically land on a page with the webinar.WHENJune 01, 2027 at 6:00pm
+When you RSVP, you will receive an email with a link to the webinar.WHENJune 01, 2027 at 6:00pm

 @StacySKerby tweeted link to Common Legal Pitfalls That Rescue Groups Can Avoid.
 2021-07-02 09:36:13 -0500Please RSVP: Common Legal Pitfalls That Rescue Groups Can Avoid https://www.thln.org/common_legal_pitfalls_that_rescue_groups_can_avoid?recruiter_id=25114